Jean-Pierre Olivier de Sardan: Background

-Olivier de Sardan studied political science and anthropology in France during the late 1950s, gaining a Diploma at the Institut d’Études Politiques de Paris (Sciences Po, 1961), Licence in Sociology from the Sorbonne (1963), and in 1967 his PhD (Doctorat de 3e cycle) in anthropology (ethnologie) supervised by R. Bastide.
+Olivier de Sardan was born in Languedoc on July 11, 1941.
+He studied political science and anthropology in France during the late 1950s, gaining a Diploma at the Institut d’Études Politiques de Paris (Sciences Po, 1961), Licence in Sociology from the Sorbonne (1963), and in 1967 his PhD (Doctorat de 3e cycle) in anthropology (ethnologie) supervised by R. Bastide.
 His Doctorat d’état was directed by Jean Rouch, the jury being chaired by Georges Balandier, and awarded in 1982.
-He was a leading activist against the Vietnam war, and participated in the May 1968 demonstrations in France.
+He was a leading activist against the Vietnam War, and participated in the May 1968 demonstrations in France.

 For his doctoral work, he studied social change among the Wogo people in Niger, after first being recruited by Jean Rouch to conduct fieldwork with this group over a year in 1965.
 Over time his close observations of the Songhay-Zarma people have informed other projects, on more general topics, but all grounded in empirical researches in Africa: anthropology of development, medical anthropology, anthropology of bureaucracies, and, more generally, an anthropology of public actions and of the delivery of public and collective goods and services in Africa.
 He was a pioneer in the use of the anthropological method for the study of public policy and development aid in Africa.
 Known as an unconventional anthropologist, he had many collaborations with sociologists, historians or political scientists, and has produced innovative concepts such as "local modes of governance" and "practical norms".

 He helped found, and was first President of, APAD - the Association Euro-Africaine pour l’Anthropologie du Changement social et du Développement and its journal.
 He established LASDEL in Niamey (Laboratoire d’études et de recherches sur les dynamiques sociales et le développement local).
 He obtained citizenship of Niger in 1999.